Reviewing Monocle Acquisition Corporation (MNCL)'s and Compass Diversified Holdings LLC (NYSE:CODI)'s results | New Business Observer

-Both Monocle Acquisition Corporation (NASDAQ:MNCL) and Compass Diversified Holdings LLC (NYSE:CODI) compete on a level playing field in the Conglomerates industry.
-We will evaluate their performance with regards to analyst recommendations, profitability, risk, dividends, institutional ownership, earnings and valuation.
+Since Monocle Acquisition Corporation (NASDAQ:MNCL) and Compass Diversified Holdings LLC (NYSE:CODI) are part of the Conglomerates industry, they are influenced by contrast.
+The influences particularly affect the institutional ownership, earnings and valuation, profitability, risk, dividends, analyst recommendations of both companies.

 Earnings & Valuation